OREA Occasionally Asked Questions

 We are in the process of improving the campsites.
 Previous to 2024 there was no indicator of where to park on the campsite.
 The long-term goal is to have a clearly visible solid and level parking pad on each campsite.
 The interim solution is the cement park stops on each site.
 The park stop allows you to orient your rig correctly on your campsite.
 They are intended to stop your rig from backing further.

 If the fire pit to the left of the park stop has a green stripe, the campsite is on the reservation system.
 This applies to sites 1-13 & 16.
-If the fire pit to the left of the park stop has a black stripe, the campsite is NOT on the reservation system.
+If the fire pit to the left of the park stop has no stripe, the campsite is NOT on the reservation system.
 The non-reservable sites are 14, 15 and 17-21.

-The intent is for your trailer to be backed up so that your tires stop at the park stop, thus the name park- indicating where you should park and stop - indicating when you should stop.
+The intent is for your trailer to be backed up so that your tires stop at the park stop, thus the name park-stop indicating where you should park and stop - indicating when you should stop.
 If your trailer has a low clearance be careful backing so that you don't damage your trailer by hitting the hunk of concrete.
 Please contact the DNR team if your trailer does not clear the park stop so we can make adjustments to the parking configuration.

 Caution: Never unload your horses in a situation where there is a gap between the back of your trailer and the park stop where your horse could get its leg caught or trip.
 Either back up so your trailer is covering the park stop or pull forward to unload your horses and then reposition your vehicle as appropriate for your stay.